tlbdk/tlbdk.github.io/_posts/2016-06-05-nginx-request-routing-with-auth_request.md

 ---

-I have recently been thinking a bit about how to do pilot testing of new functionallity in prodution without having downtime.
+I have recently been thinking a bit about how to do pilot testing of new functionality in production without having downtime.
 Fx. by marking users in a JWT token and then sending them to a pilot pool of servers based on that marking when the request hits the load balancer.

-The test server and nginx configuraion below does this by using the auth_request option to send the decision to an external server.
-Right now it just does round-robin, but the nodejs server could easly do the decision based on the content of a JWT token or looking up in an external database.
+The test server and nginx configuration below does this by using the auth_request option to send the decision to an external server.
+Right now it just does round-robin, but the nodejs server could easily do the decision based on the content of a JWT token or looking up in an external database.

 ```javascript